-If you check the product listing at Amazon they list it as having a “toasty mix of Venezuelan Tonka, Orange Peel, Mandarin, Coriander Leaves and Star Anise scent” but in their website it states that it’s a “dark tangy mix of bergamot, lemon, fir and geranium with a hint of wood, leather and musk”.
+If you check the product listing at Amazon, they list it as having a “toasty mix of Venezuelan Tonka, Orange Peel, Mandarin, Coriander Leaves and Star Anise scent.”

-This oil comes in a 1 oz size packaged in a glass bottle with plastic control drip insert.
-The bottle design is actually very similar to Beardbrand’s but more boxy with an amber color to help block out UV rays and keep the oil content fresh.
+This oil comes in a 1 oz size packaged in a glass bottle with a plastic control drip insert.
+The bottle design is actually very similar to Beardbrand’s but boxier with an amber color to help block out UV rays and keep the oil content fresh.

 - Lots of praise for the scent

-- The scent does not last very long
+- The smell does not last very long

 - This scent may not be for everyone